-Transforming Care can improve the lives of children, young people or children and adults with Autism and/or learning disability, behaviour that challenges and/or mental health issues.
+The Learning Disabilities and Autism Programme (formally Transforming Care), can improve the lives of children, young people or children and adults with autism and/or learning disability with behaviour that challenges and/or mental health issues.
 It is about improved support in your community.

-This is so that you don’t have to go to a mental health hospital or residential unit far away from where you live, because there are no services to meet your needs in your local area.
+This is to try to prevent you having to go to a mental health hospital or residential unit which may be far away from where you live.

 - I have an interesting life that I enjoy